me-when-the-uh/trash-compactor/README.md

 - Enter a path directly, optionally followed by flags (for example: `D:\Games -vx`).
 - Use `--min-savings=<percent>` to change the skip threshold on the fly, or rely on the default 15% savings.
-- Press `S` or hit enter on an empty line to begin once the directory and flags look good.
+- Press `s` or hit enter on an empty line to begin once the directory and flags look good.

 ### Operation Modes